Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Incorporating Valves into a Model for Peristalsis

-Numerically, \eqref{eq:momentum_modified} is solved in conjunction with \eqref{eq:continuity} and \eqref{eq:PR} over the domain $(\bar{x},\bar{t})\in [0,1] \times [0,1]$ with periodic boundary conditions using a finite difference method for a given $\eta$, $\omega \tau$, $\bar{r}_v$, and $\{\bar{x}_v^i\}$.
-Valves are placed on a single edge in the spatial discretization, and the conductance is re-scaled appropriately at those edges.
-Care was taken to evaluate $\bar{R}$ upstream when calculating the conductivity of an open valve.
-Solutions to these equations using $f(\bar{x},\bar{t}) = \cos (2\pi (\bar{x}-\bar{t}))$ are displayed in color in figure \ref{fig:convergence}.
-To demonstrate the weak dependence on valve position, 20 valves were placed on the domain with mean spacing .05 and standard deviation .01.
-Regions of closed valves can be recognized by points where the flow is identically zero.
-Note that between two closely spaced valves, the flow is small when compared to the flow in regions with many open valves.
+Solutions to these equations using $f(\bar{x},\bar{t}) = \pm \cos (2\pi (\bar{x}\mp \bar{t}))$ are displayed in figure \ref{fig:convergence}.
+Twenty valves were placed on the domain with mean valve separation $\epsilon \equiv x_v/\lambda=.05$ and standard deviation .01.
+The resistance of a single valve was chosen to be $\Bar{r}_v=.05$ such that the total valve resistance is $n_v \Bar{r}_v = 1$, where $n_v =\epsilon^{-1}$ is the number of valves per wavelength.
+For each choice of parameters, three solutions differing only by their random choice of valve placements were plotted on top of each other with solid lines.
+The details of the various regimes will be explained throughout the paper, but for now, only the features of the valves will be discussed.
+First, notice that the small randomness in valve placement has only a weak effect on the solutions.
+Regions of closed valves are shaded for clarity.
+Between two closely spaced closed valves, the flow is small when compared to the flow in regions with many open valves.
 The pressure has a characteristic step-like pattern in regions of closed valves.
-As the step size becomes smaller, the pressure seems to converge to a smooth curve proportional to $f$.
-The radius is the least well-behaved, showing large discontinuities at the locations of closed valves.
+The radius displays large discontinuities at the locations of closed valves.
 The small jumps in $\bar{P}$ and $\bar{R}$ in the open sections are due to the finite open valve resistance.
-The goal of the next two sections will be to understand these cusps and discontinuities and find a way to smooth out the fluid dynamics in regions of open and closed valves that eliminates the explicit dependence on valve positions in \eqref{eq:momentum_modified}.
+The solid lines closely follow the continuous dashed line which is the valve continuum solution we will present in later sections.
+For comparison purposes, the solution to the equivalent valveless problem is shown with a dotted line.
+The goal of the next three subsections will be to understand the cusps and discontinuities in the solid curves and find a way to smooth out the fluid dynamics in regions of open and closed valves to obtain the appropriate valve continuum (dashed curves).
 First, we will characterize $\bar{P}$, $\bar{Q}$, and $\bar{R}$ in powers of $\epsilon$ in regions where valves are closed; in doing so, we will see that enforcing zero flow and a continuous pressure profile gives a good approximation to our collection of discretely placed closed valves.
-Then, we show how to coarse grain the resistance from many open valves.
+Then, we show how to obtain a homogenized resistance describing flow through many open valves.
 Throughout the rest of the paper, constant valve spacing will be assumed $\bar{x}_v^i = i \epsilon$ for simplicity.